dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/databricks-qs.md

     </div>

 :::tip
-If you get a session error and don’t get redirected to this page, do not worry, go back to the Databricks UI and create a workspace from the interface.
+If you get a session error and don’t get redirected to this page, you can go back to the Databricks UI and create a workspace from the interface.
 All you have to do is click **create workspaces**, choose the quickstart, fill out the form and click **Start Quickstart**.
 :::

 8. There is no need to change any of the pre-filled out fields in the Parameters.
 Just add in your Databricks password under **Databricks Account Credentials**.
 Check off the Acknowledgement and click **Create stack**.